-[17] and (2) fine-tuning by adding a logistic regression layer on top of the network [18].
 The output of the first stage of processing is a vector of two likelihoods for each channel at each epoch.
 Therefore, if we have 22 channels, which is typical for an EEG collected using a standard 10/20 configuration, and 2 classes (seizure and background), we will have a vector of dimension 2 x 22 = 44 for each epoch.
 Each of these scores is independent of the spatial context (other EEG channels) or temporal context (past or future epochs).
 To incorporate context, we form a supervector consisting of N epochs in time using a sliding window approach.
 We find it beneficial to make N large – typically 41.
 This results in a vector of dimension 1,804 that needs to be processed for each epoch.
 This input dimensionality is too high considering the amount of manually labeled data available for training and the computational requirements.
 To deal with this problem we used Principal Components Analysis (PCA) to reduce the dimensionality to 20 before applying the SdA postprocessing.

 The parameters of the SdA model are optimized to minimize the average reconstruction error using a cross-entropy loss function.
 In the optimization process, a variant of stochastic gradient descent is used called “Mini-batch stochastic gradient descent” (MSGD).
 The SdA network has three hidden layers with corruption levels of 0.3 for each layer.
 The number of nodes per layer are: first layer = 800, second layer = 500, third layer = 300.
 The parameters for pre-training are: learning rate = 0.5, number of epochs = 150, batch size = 300.
 The parameters for fine-tuning are: learning rate = 0.1, number of epochs = 300, batch size = 100.
 The overall result of the second stage is a probability vector of dimension 2 containing a likelihood that each label could have occurred in the epoch.
 A soft decision paradigm is used rather than a hard decision paradigm because this output is smoothed in the third stage of processing.
 A more detailed explanation about the third pass of processing is presented in [3].